COREi64/MasterTracker-1541-Drive-Enhancement/README.md

 2. The MasterTracker will be offered as a PCB kit.

 MasterTracker Assembled Units.
-Initially, there will be a number of assembled units available through COREi64.
-This will only be for a limited time, as they are quite time consuming to build, and are not cost effective for me to build.
+Initially, there will be an undetermined number of assembled units available through COREi64.
+This will only be for a limited time, as they are quite time consuming to build, and are not cost effective for me to build in complete form in the long term.

 MasterTracker PCB kits.
 This is the reason you're seeing this Github.
 A PCBkit for the MasterTracker will be made available, which is THE MOST COST EFFECTIVE way you can get a MasterTracker for your drive.
 It will contain the following items.